aziascreations/Web-NibblePoker/readme.md

 ### Website's code
 All the code, stylesheets, and configs that are not covered by the [External licenses](#external) are all licensed under the [Unlicense](LICENSE) license.

+### Articles
+The articles present in this repository aren't currently licensed.

 ### Images & Sounds
 The images and sounds present in this repository aren't currently licensed.